HeartMate 3 LVAD Therapy

 Is an LVAD a permanent solution?

-Answer: Short-term therapy can be used for patients who are awaiting a heart transplant, or as a bridge to recovery.
+Short-term therapy can be used for patients who are awaiting a heart transplant, or as a bridge to recovery.
 Long-term therapy is when patients are not a heart transplant candidate due to age, weight, compliance, or it is their choice to have an LVAD over a transplant.
-LVADs are not a permanent solution but can effectively help patients long-term relieve symptoms of advanced heart failure while awaiting transplant or other therapy or as destination therapy for those who aren’t candidate for another treatment option, giving patients and their care team valuable time.
+LVADs can effectively help patients long-term relieve symptoms of advanced heart failure while awaiting transplant or other therapy or as destination therapy for those who aren’t candidates for another treatment option, giving patients and their care team valuable time.

-How long can a patient live with an LVAD?
+How long can a patient live with a HeartMate 3 LVAD?

 Is an LVAD considered "life support"?